Maddox Ritch's father: It's torture, I just want my little boy back home

 The 911 call was released Wednesday to the public after a park employee contacted police.
 The employee said they were searching for Maddox for about an hour before calling 911.

-Chief Helton said both of Maddox's parents have cooperated with the search and have not been named as suspects in the case.
+Chief Helton said both of Maddox's parents cooperated with the search and had not been named as suspects in the case.

 Federal Bureau of Investigation (FBI) supervisor Jason Kaplan said a $10,000 reward was being offered in this case, and he warned the public about spreading rumors on social media.